Fast and Robust Rank Aggregation against Model Misspecification: Introduction

-More precisely, we make the following key contributions: \begin{itemize} \item We introduce a novel robust rank aggregation method called CoarsenRank.
-To the best of our knowledge, CoarsenRank is the first rank aggregation method against model misspecification and enjoys distributional robustness. \item We obtain a computationally efficient formula for CoarsenRank, which introduces only one extra hyperparameter to vanilla ranking models.
-Further, we derive a tractable closed-form solution and introduce a data-driven criterion for choosing the hyperparameter. \item We successfully applied our CoarsenRank on four real-world datasets.
-Empirical results demonstrate the superior reliability and efficiency of CorasenRank over other baselines. \end{itemize} The remainder of this paper is organized as follows.
-Section~\ref{Sect_2} discusses the noisy rank aggregation setting and introduces the main idea of our CoaesenRank.
-In Sect.~\ref{Sect_3}, we illustrate how CoarsenRank enables us to perform robust rank aggregation against model misspecification and obtain a simple formula for CoarsenRank.
-Section~\ref{Sect_4} presents a closed form EM algorithm for CoarsenRank and discusses the strategy for hyperparameter selection.
+More precisely, we summarize our main contributions in the following: \begin{itemize} \item We introduce a novel robust rank aggregation method called CoarsenRank.
+CoarsenRank performs RA over the neighborhood of the ranking data instead of original dataset directly.
+To our best knowledge, CoarsenRank is the first rank aggregation method against model misspecification and enjoys distributional robustness. \item We obtain a computationally efficient formula for CoarsenRank, which introduces only one extra hyperparameter to vanilla ranking models.
+Further, we instantiate CoarsenRank with three popular probability ranking models and analyze the optimization strategies, respectively.
+To avoid hyperparameter tuning, an efficient model selection method is introduced to choose the single hyperparameter in a data-driven manner. \item We successfully applied our CoarsenRank on four real-world datasets.
+Empirical results demonstrate (1) CoarsenRank shows superior reliability against agnostic noises over existing robust RA methods, especially when the number of annotations per user is insufficient; (2) CoarsenRank enjoys linear algorithm complexity, which has great potential for a large-scale scenario. \end{itemize} The rest of this paper is organized as follows.
+Section~\ref{Sect_2} discusses RA under model misspecification and introduces the main idea of our CoarsenRank.
+In Section~\ref{Sect_3}, we pave the theoretical foundation for CoarsenRank and illustrate how CoarsenRank enables us to perform robust RA against model misspecification.
+Section~\ref{Sect_4} presents an efficient EM algorithm as well as a Gibbs sampling algorithm for CoarsenRank and discusses a data-driven strategy for hyperparameter selection.
+Section~\ref{related-work} summarizes the differences between our CoarsenRank and related (robust) RA models.
 Section~\ref{experiment} demonstrates the efficacy of CoarsenRank through empirical results on four real-world datasets.
-Section~\ref{Conclusion} concludes the paper and envisions the future work.
+Section~\ref{Conclusion} concludes the paper and envisions future work.